How to Prevent Sick Building Syndrome

-Minnesota is prone to harsh winters that can create a variety of water damage issues.
-An ice dam can cause water to leak through your roof, or your pipes can freeze, leading to a burst pipe.
+Minnesota is prone to harsh winters that can create a variety of water damage issues. ¥our pipes can freeze, leading to a burst pipe.
 Any kind of water damage can create a mold infestation, which in turn leads to sick building syndrome.

 Prepare for colder weather before it becomes a problem.
-A few things you can do are check your doors and window frames for mold, clean your gutter to prevent ice dams, and make sure your chimney is clean.
+A few things you can do are check your doors and window frames for mold, and make sure your chimney is clean.

 Read more: Your Home’s Winter Checklist